Interchange fee: European Union

-On March 26, 2008, the European Commission opened an investigation into Visa's multilateral interchange fees for cross-border transactions within the EEA as well as into the "Honor All Cards" rule (under which merchants are required to accept all valid Visa-branded cards).
+On March 26, 2008, the European Commission opened an investigation into Visa's multilateral interchange fees for cross-border transactions within the EEA as well as into the "Honour-All-Cards" rule (under which merchants are required to accept all valid Visa-branded cards).

 The antitrust authorities of EU member states other than the United Kingdom are also investigating MasterCard's and Visa's interchange fees.
 For example, on January 4, 2007, the Polish Office of Competition and Consumer Protection fined twenty banks a total of PLN 164 million (about $56 million) for jointly setting MasterCard's and Visa's interchange fees.

 In March 2015, the European Parliament voted to cap interchange fees to 0.3% for credit cards and to 0.2% for debit cards, which was subsequently enacted under Regulation (EU) 2015/751 with effect from 8 June 2015.
 The caps apply only to personal cards where there is an intermediary, not to cards issued to businesses or to cards issued by American Express.

+That same year, the Revised Payment Services Directive banned merchant surcharges, although it did not enter into force until 2018.